-We are happy to announce that this year’s NECS topic is ” Structures and Voices: Storytelling in Post-Digital Times”.
+We are happy to announce that this year’s NECS topic is ” Transitions: Moving Images and Bodies”.

 We highly encourage you to submit your papers.